LorittaBot/Loritta/README.md

     └── folders
         ├── root
         ├── * If you are on Windows, you need to use \\ as the path separator!
-        └── * Don't forget to add your OS path separator at the end of the
+        └── * Don't forget to add your OS path separator at the end of the root value!

 📄 discord.conf
 └── discord